 College Success Skills is a two-credit transfer course dedicated to preparing students for the unique challenges facing them as college students.
 The course provides students with a strong understanding of how to succeed at the college level by addressing topics such as classroom skills, life skills and personal development.
 Call 217-786-2365 for more information.

 Experience learning through our non-credit classes, workshops, events and travel opportunities open to adults and youth.
 Classes are offered in a variety of topics for personal interest and skill-building opportunities.
-See our current offerings for a full list of available classes.
+Visit LLCC Community Education for a full list of available classes.

 Instruction for varying skill levels of cooking and baking is offered through classes, workshops, dinners and events.
 Local chefs and food experts instruct participants in a variety of non-credit culinary opportunities and experiences.